hayesgm/mountain_goat/README.md

      my priority / sum(all priorities for this metric)

+### Meta Options

+There is certain meta data that you may wish to collect for a number of different conversions.
+For example, you may want to track ip-address so you can later pivot this column to find new / returning users.
+To do this, add an initializer that calls MountainGoat.add_meta_option().

+     MountainGoat.add_meta_option(:stats) do |c|
+       { :ip => c.request.remote_ip }
+     end

+Then, simply add ':stats => true' to your record_conversion call.
+This will call into your block and replace the key-pair with the map returned from the block.
+E.g.

+     record_conversion(:user_login, :login => @user.login, :stats => true)

+Then, when we track the conversion, you'll get meta-data for the user's ip-address.
+You can add any number of "meta-options" that you would like.

 ## Technical

 As mountain goat is a suite that is added into your project dynamically, the following routes and tables are added during setup: